 Why should you be constantly aware of CO2?

-Not to be overly dramatic, but understanding the causes and ways to prevent excessive CO2 exposure is a matter of life and death.
+The short answer is that CO2 awareness is a matter of life and death.
 CO2 is tops when ranking leading causes of accidental poisoning deaths in the US*, and conditions of CO2 poisoning have been known to be misdiagnosed as the flu, viral infections and continuous fatigue, among many others.
 This makes CO2 poisoning an often hidden enemy that can be fatal over several years, or within just a few short hours.
-Acute poisoning takes place from inhaling large concentrations of CO2, but poisoning can also occur over many months or years.
+Acute poisoning takes place from intaking large concentrations of CO2, but poisoning can also occur over many months or years.
 Some signs may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 Steps you can take to reduce the CO2 risk in your Grand Island home?

 - Buy a CO2 detector for each room of your home.
-You can phone McElroy Service Experts Heating & Air Conditioning to purchase one today.
+You can phone McElroy Service Experts to purchase one today.

 *emedicinehealth.com.
 Prevention information for Carbon Monoxide poisoning may be inaccurate or incomplete; none of these methods guarantee prevention of Carbon Monoxide poisoning.